-(1) Brett C. Moody owns 100% of our sponsor, which owns 9,465 shares of our Class A common stock.
+(1) Brett C. Moody owns 100% of our sponsor, which owns 9,572 shares of our Class A common stock as of April 5, 2018.

-- (3) Brett C. Moody is the manager of both Moody National Hospitality Management, LLC and 4MCH, LLC, the sole member of Moody National Hospitality Management, LLC. - (4) Moody National LPOP II, an affiliate of our advisor, owns 100% of the special limited partnership interests of our operating partnership.
+- (2) We are the sole general partner of our operating partnership.
+As we accept subscriptions of shares of our common stock, we will transfer substantially all of the net offering proceeds to our operating partnership in exchange for limited partnership interests and our percentage ownership in our operating partnership will increase proportionally. - (3) Brett C. Moody is the manager of both Moody National Hospitality Management, LLC and 4MCH, LLC, the sole member of Moody National Hospitality Management, LLC. - (4) Moody National LPOP II, an affiliate of our advisor, owns 100% of the special limited partnership interests of our operating partnership.
 These special limited partnership interests will entitle Moody National LPOP II to receive certain operating partnership distributions.
 See "Management Compensation." - (5) Our TRS will enter into a management agreement with our property manager, or another "eligible independent contractor," for the management of our properties.